Frequently asked questions

 If you have any queries you can contact firstname.lastname@example.org and quote your University of Manchester ID number.

-We aim to process your application within three working days.
+We aim to process your application within seven working days.
 During busy times, or in the event that further information is required from your academic school it can take up to ten working days.
-If you have not received a reply after ten working days please contact us.
+If you have not received a reply after ten working days please contact us on email@example.com.

 Once we have considered your application we will contact you with information on how to make payment via our secure on-line shop.